anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

-Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the Pledge.
 In the stateful method, the
 return forward state is stored in the Join Proxy.
 In the stateless method, the return forward state is stored in the network using the CoAP extended token in a way identical to that described in {{RFC9031}}.